All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. Increased Growth Hormone and IGF-1 Levels

 The most well-documented benefit of CJC-1295 is its ability to raise circulating growth hormone and IGF-1 levels.
 Clinical trials in human subjects have consistently shown dose-dependent increases in both markers.
-A 2006 study involving healthy adults aged 21 to 61 found that a single subcutaneous dose elevated IGF-1 levels for 6 to 14 days, with peak GH levels rising 2 to 10-fold above baseline.
+A 2006 study involving healthy adults aged 21 to 61 found that a single subcutaneous dose improved IGF-1 levels for 6 to 14 days, with peak GH levels rising 2 to 10-fold above baseline.

 These elevations are meaningful because GH and IGF-1 decline naturally with age, a process sometimes called somatopause.
 By the time most adults reach their 40s, GH output has dropped significantly from peak levels seen in early adulthood.